Hanriot H.43

-The Hanriot H.43 was a military utility aircraft produced in France in the late 1920s and early 1930s which was primarily used by the Aéronautique Militaire as a trainer.
-While Hanriot had spent most of the 1920s manufacturing further and further developments of the HD.14 that had flown in 1920, the H.43 was an entirely new design.
+The Hanriot H.43 was a military utility biplane designed and produced by the French aircraft manufacturer Hanriot.
+It was primarily used by the Aéronautique Militaire as a trainer aircraft during the interwar period.

+While Hanriot had spent most of the 1920s manufacturing various developments of the HD.14 that had first flown in 1920, the H.43 was an entirely new design.
 It was a conventional single-bay biplane with staggered wings of unequal span and a fuselage of fabric-covered metal tube.
 Accommodation for the pilot and passenger was in tandem, open cockpits and the main units of the fixed, tailskid undercarriage were linked by a cross-axle.

-Design and Development

-Two prototypes in 1927 were followed by the LH.431 in 1928, a much-modified version that dispensed with the sweepback used on both the upper and lower wings of the H.43, had a new tail fin and added metal covering to the sides of the fuselage.
+During 1927, a pair of prototypes performed their maiden flights; these were quickly followed by the LH.431 during 1928, a much-modified version that dispensed with the sweepback used on both the upper and lower wings of the H.43, had a new tail fin and added metal covering to the sides of the fuselage.
 This was ordered into production by the Aéronautique Militaire, which ordered 50 examples.
 These were slightly different again from the LH.431 prototype, having divided main undercarriage units, wings of slightly greater area, and redesigned interplane struts.

+Development

+Work on what would become the Hanriot H 43 had commenced in response to a requirement issued by France's Ministry of War for a new general purpose aircraft.
+Numerous stipulations of this requirement were set out; these included the economic provision of the qualities and attributes of an aircraft for advanced training purpose, including performing aerobatic manoeuvres, night flying, and the apparatus for the practice of various training roles, such as aerial photography, radio operation, signalling (using rockets), bombing, and gunnery practice.
+It was to be provisioned with dual flying controls, purpose-built seating, and seat-pack parachutes.
+Both the pilot and observer were to have ideal downward visibility from their seated positions.
+The aircraft was also required to be relatively easy to fly and have a minimum radius of action of 450 km (280 miles) in still air.